cguo8/SpaceLauncherWebsite/index.md

       but if you really need it, hold shift and spacebar.</p>
     </div>

-    <li class="accordion">What does the option "After space key down, ignore keys within 0.2 seconds" mean?
+    <li class="accordion">What does the option "After space key down, ignore pre-defined keys within 0.2 seconds" mean?
 Why do I need it?</li>
     <div class="panel">
       <p>If you often trigger SpaceLauncher actions when inputting text, that is because you type fast so that the letter after space go before releasing spacebar.
 This option gives a delay.
 After you pressing spacebar, SpaceLauncher waits for a delay, then start to recognize keys for actions.</p>
     </div>